Gallouche/MLOps-Project/src/experimentation/README.md

 ## yolo.ipynb

-Ce notebook permet de lancer des entrainements de YOLO en utilisant la librairie ultralytics.
+This notebook allows you to launch YOLO training using the ultralytics library.